pocscz06/RecipeGEN/README.md

 <!-- RUNNING THE WEB APPLICATION -->

+> [!NOTE]
+> Certain functionality will not work unles you generate a service key from our Firebase Console and export it into our app/ folder.
+Also, you need to create a .env file in our project's root directory and define the SECRET_KEY variable with any string value.

 Often, you'll want to test your changes before pushing to the repository.
 You can do so locally by running the command:

 ```sh